MathiasRenner/invoiceninja-docker/README.md

 Troublehooting
 -------------
-If you see a "Bad Gateway" in your browser instead of invoice ninja, wait some seconds and try again.
+- **Bad Gateway**: If you see a "Bad Gateway" in your browser instead of the InvoiceNinja interface, wait some seconds and try again.
 The service might need some more time to be up and running.
 If the error remains, a clean up with the following command probably resolves the problem: `docker rm -fv $(docker ps -aq)`.  *Note* that this command removes all containers and volumes on your machine!